fgarzadeleon/Games/giants-causeway/rules.md

 ## How a giant moves

-A giant can move in 2 ways:
+A giant can move in 3 ways:

 1. Step: Place a stone under a giant and move into any empty space whilst adhering to the restrictions of movement.

 	**Restrictions:**
 	The Causeway cannot break apart in two.
 A giant cannot move into a position it cannot slide through.
 If you are trapped by a *trapper* giant you can not use the Step action and need to use the escape action.

-2. Escape:
+2. Escape: If trapped the only way you can move is by the escape action.
+Place a stone in your current position and place your giant adjecent to the stone you just placed.
+This is similar to the Step action except that you can only move one position away from your current position.

 3. Leap: Move over any number of stones on straight path of adjacent stones until an empty space.
 The giant must drop one stone or two stones over the stones it leaped over.
 You may only place one stone per stone you leaped over.
 The choice of where in the path to drop stones is upto the player.
 If jumping over a tower of 3 stones or a spellstone, no further stones are dropped on top.